 When we look to the past and the traditions it held, the engagement ring marked the engagement period and would later be swapped out for the wedding ring after the big day.
 Nowadays it is much more common to see modern day brides opting to wear both rings.

 And why shouldn’t they?
-Engagement rings are usually the bigger investment as they traditionally feature a diamond or other gemstone as the centrepiece of the ring, therefore, people want to be able to appreciate their engagement ring for longer than just the period of engagement.
-The engagement ring is also where individuals will showcase their unique personality and style in the design, and that alone is enough reason for it to be on display for all to see at all occasions, thus the surge in popularity to wear both engagement and wedding rings together.
+Engagement rings are not only a big investment but a key symbol of a special moment in the couples’ lives.
+The engagement ring usually features a beautiful diamond or gemstone and was either chosen together or selected with love.
+The engagement ring is also where individuals will showcase their unique personality and style in the design, and that alone is enough reason for it to be on display at all occasions, thus the surge in popularity to wear both engagement and wedding rings together.